Employment Equality Law in Ireland Update 2020

 This is Ireland’s only event with a comprehensive and in-depth analysis of employment equality law developments.

-So much has happened in the field of employment equality law since our last (sold out) review and we focus on the key areas of employment equality developments that will impact in Ireland, such as:
+So much has happened in the field of employment equality law since our last review (honestly, this last year has not only been about Covid-19) and we focus on the key areas of employment equality developments that will impact in Ireland, such as:

-- CJEU and Irish case law Developments – case from the last year relevant to Ireland’s workplaces
+- CJEU and Irish Case Law Developments, with Marguerite Bolger SC and Loughlin Deegan – cases and other employment equality developments from home and abroad in the last year relevant to Ireland’s workplaces

 If you value employment equality law or advise on same, this is an essential CPD learning opportunity.